alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 - You can also try manually purging the Varnish and CDN caches:
   1. Wait for 2 minutes after the Deploy Emergency Banner job has completed.
     This will allow the frontend application caches to [clear automatically after 60s][slimmer-cache].
-  2. Run the "Clear varnish cache" Jenkins job
+  2. Run the "Clear varnish cache" Jenkins job (Only required if serving traffic from EC2)
      - [Clear varnish on Integration](https://deploy.blue.integration.govuk.digital/job/clear-varnish-cache/)
      - [Clear varnish on  Staging](https://deploy.blue.staging.govuk.digital/job/clear-varnish-cache/)
      - [⚠️ Clear varnish on Production ⚠️](https://deploy.blue.production.govuk.digital/job/clear-varnish-cache/)